 - Click the notification that appears on your computer screen.
 On the window that opens, click the “Open device to view files” option.

 - Double click the device to open and browse the folders and files on your phone.
-You can copy files to and from and to your phone.

 Method 2: Connecting Android Device to a PC with Bluetooth